|Scientific name:||Cuscuta spp.|

 Other management techniques

 Changes in land use practices and spread prevention may also support dodder management after implementing the prescribed measures above.
-Consultation with DPI is recommended.
+Consultation with Agriculture Victoria is recommended.

 W.T Parsons & E.G. Cuthbertson (1992) Noxious Weeds Of Australia, Inkata Press, Melbourne, Sydney.